SMSpp-Project/smspp-project/LagBFunction/README.md

-`PolyhedralFunctionBlock`, `PolyhedralFunction`, any `CDASolver` able to handle `C05Function` in the objective (such as `BundleSolver`, for which some specific provisions are made), any `CDASolver` able to handle Linear Programs (such as `MILPSolver` and its derived classes `CPXMILPSolver` and `SCIPMILPSolver`), as well as for quite a lot of the mechanics of the "core" SMS++ library.
+`PolyhedralFunctionBlock`, `PolyhedralFunction`, any `CDASolver` able to handle `C05Function` in the objective (such as `BundleSolver`, for which some specific provisions are made), any `CDASolver` able to handle Linear Programs (such as `MILPSolver` and its derived classes `CPXMILPSolver` , `SCIPMILPSolver` and `GRBMILPSolver`), as well as for quite a lot of the mechanics of the "core" SMS++ library.

 This executable, given three input parameters n, k and p, construct two